7.9. Courtroom Players: Prosecutors

 State Prosecuting Attorneys

 Prosecutors represent the citizens of the state, not necessarily a particular victim of a crime.
 States vary in how they organize the groups of attorneys hired to represent the state’s interest.
 Ordinarily, the official with the primary responsibility for prosecuting state violations is the local prosecutor who is referred to as the “district attorney”, “county attorney”, or “state’s attorney”.
 Local prosecutors are usually elected from a single county or a group of counties combined into a prosecutorial district.
-In many states, the state attorney general’s office has the authority that trumps over the local prosecutors’ authority, but in practice, the state attorney general rarely intervenes in local matters.
+In many states, the state attorney general’s office has the authority that trumps the local prosecutors’ authority, but in practice, the state attorney general rarely intervenes in local matters.
 The state attorney general’s office will intervene, for example, if there is a conflict of interest or when requested by the district attorney.
 It is not uncommon for a small local prosecutor’s office faced with the prosecution of a major, complex, time-consuming trial, to request the aid of the attorney general’s office.
 In these smaller offices, there may be insufficient resources to handle complicated prosecutions and still keep up with the day-to-day filings and cases.

 The prosecuting attorney and the attorney general ordinarily are the only officials with authority to prosecute violations of state law.
 City attorneys may be hired to prosecute city ordinances, but these attorneys primarily specialize in civil matters.
 When city attorneys and prosecuting attorneys have different policies for treating minor offenses, the result may be disparate, or different, treatment of similarly situated offenders.
-This raises a concern of inconsistent application of the law.
+This raises a concern about the inconsistent application of the law.
 Additionally, different county prosecutors may follow different policies on which matters they will charge, the use of diversion programs, the use of plea bargaining, and the use of certain trial tactics.
 To limit some of these differences, some states have used statewide training, and district attorneys’ conferences.
 Still, the policies and practices are far from uniform.

 Generally, assistant prosecutors, called deputy district attorneys, are hired as “at will” employees by the elected district attorney.
 Historically, the political party of the applicant was a key criterion, and newly elected prosecutors would make a virtual clean sweep of the office and hire outsiders from the former office.
 Now, most offices hire on a non-partisan, merit-oriented, basis.